Binnette/GAC/Bivouac/README.md

 Source: [📄 2023 Memento RNHC](2023_Bivouac_Chartreuse_memento_RNHC.pdf)

-# Bivouac in Vercors
+# Vercors

-> ✅ Bivouac with tent is allowed in Vercors from 7pm to 9am.
+> ✅ Bivouac is allowed in Vercors from 7pm to 9am.

 > ❌ Bivouac is forbidden on top of Mont Aiguille.

 Source: [📄 2023-06 Bivouac Isere p24](2023-06_Bivouac_Isere.pdf#page=26)

-# Bivouac Ecrins
+# Ecrins

-> ✅ Bivouac with tent is allowed in Ecrins from 7pm to 9am.
+> ✅ Bivouac is allowed in Ecrins from 7pm to 9am.

-> ✅ Bivouac with tent is allowed in "Cœur du Parc national des Écrins" from 7pm to 9am.
+> ✅ Bivouac is allowed in "Cœur du Parc national des Écrins" from 7pm to 9am.
 > - Allowed after 1h of walking from road/parking or the limit of the "Cœur"
 > - Allowed before 1h but near refuges (list below)

-> 🔥 Fire is forbidden in "Cœur du Parc national des Écrins".
+> ❌🔥 Fire is forbidden in "Cœur du Parc national des Écrins".

 |Refuge|Allowed|Links|
 |------|-------|-----|